 The U.K. is looking into how to add a buddy refueling capability to the F-35C Joint Strike Fighter to provide operational flexibility for carrier deployments, particularly if recovery operations are disrupted.
 The study on F-35C-to-F-35C refueling is being undertaken by Lockheed Martin and funded by the U.K. Under the rules of the JSF program, countries have to self-fund studies into unique capabilities they may want for an aircraft.
 Since the U.S. can rely on F/A-18E/F Super ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Working On F-35C Buddy-Buddy Refueling Option".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Working On F-35C Buddy-Buddy Refueling Option".